chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Crucial is to explain to the user, the results

-  - Another crucial is that the recs shouldn’t be too controversial need coherence in the recs
+  - Another crucial is that the recommendations shouldn’t be too controversial need coherence in the recs

   - ![A screenshot of a cell phone Description automatically